WordPress optimize

 All tips at a glance with the cheatsheet

 A waterfall chart is probably the most valuable analysis you can get for your WordPress websites.
 It combines various data that you should keep an eye on: Loading times, rendering order and error messages.
-Armed with the tips from this article, you can quickly and effectively identify where there is still potential for optimization:
+Armed with the tips from this article, you can quickly and effectively identify where there is still potential for optimisation:

 • Is the waterfall too long (over 100 requests)?